TikTok Banned Countries List [Updated 2026 Data]

 Why are countries banning TikTok?

-Most of the reasons for these bans are data security, the spread of misinformation, and the effect on mental health.
+The primary reasons for these countries banning TikTok are data security, the spread of misinformation, and the effect on the mental health of users.

-TikTok tracks your direct messages’ contents, country location, internet address, and device type.
+TikTok tracks the content of your direct messages, your country location, your IP address, and your device type.
 When you consent, the platform can also collect your exact location, contacts, age, and phone number.

 Though every other app gathers this data or even more from the users, the main concern is where this data is stored.

-TikTok’s user data was observed to be collected and stored on the servers located in its home country, China, which raised alarms for other countries regarding national safety.
+TikTok’s user data was observed to be collected and stored on servers located in its home country, China, which raised alarms in other countries about national security.

-The platform has been alleged to sell user data to the Chinese government, and many countries took this as a national threat and decided to ban TikTok promptly.
+The platform has been alleged to sell user data to the Chinese government, and many countries have viewed this as a national threat and promptly banned TikTok.

 TikTok is also known to spread and promote addictive or inappropriate content that does not align well with some countries’ values.
-In addition, the platform also had content that was not so safe for children and has affected the mental health of people drastically.
+In addition, the platform also had content that was not so safe for children, and it has drastically affected the mental health of people.

 2. Somalia